quintenroets/superpathlib/README.md

 ## Key features:
 * Read and write content in various formats such as text, bytes, YAML, JSON, and even NumPy arrays
-* Access and modify file metadata like file size, modification time, and custom tags
+* Access and modify file metadata like file size and modification time
 * Utility methods:
     * `rmtree` to remove directories recursively
     * `copy_to` to copy content